 Want to gain valuable teaching experience at the Global Village?
 We offer teaching opportunities for both undergraduates (as Q Facilitators) and graduate students (as Associate Instructors).
 The following job descriptions will tell you a little more about each position, the qualifications, benefits, and how to apply.

 - Applicant must have successfully completed a Q 199 course at the Global Village Living-Learning Center

-- Attend trainings during GV Welcome Week (early move-in required on Sunday, August 12, 2012)
+- Attend trainings during GV Welcome Week (move-in required two weeks before classes start)